Wireless DC Electric Linear Actuator Switch 1-CH 40A Receiver (Model: 0020511)

 Application:

-The kit can long range remote control the extension and retraction of the electric linear actuator.
+For long range wireless remote control the extension and retraction of DC 12V 24V electric linear actuator.

 Feature: